 Drawing upon a quarter-century of reporting from one of the most segregated cities in the South, journalist Beth Macy explains the beauty of getting outside your ZIP code in the workplace, in your community and in the global economy.
 Based on interviews with a disparate set of people from displaced workers living in rural trailer parks to Somali Bantu refugees living in public housing to Mexican migrant workers who split their time between two very different worlds, Macy explains the importance of bridge-building across lines of race, socioeconomics, geography and religion — and traces how we’re all connected in this globalized world, whether we realize it or not.
 As social media makes an even greater presence in our lives, it’s more important now than ever to engage with people living outside our social and virtual worlds.

-Beth Macy is the author of the Lukas Prize-winning Factory Man: How One Furniture Maker Battled Offshoring, Stayed Local — and Helped Save an American Town, published in July 2014 by Little, Brown and Company.
-New York Times critic Janet Maslin called the nonfiction narrative “an illuminating, deeply patriotic David vs. Goliath book.”
+Beth Macy is the author of the Lukas Prize-winning Factory Man: How One Furniture Maker Battled Offshoring, Stayed Local — and Helped Save an American Town.
+New York Times critic Janet Maslin called the nonfiction narrative “an illuminating, deeply patriotic David vs. Goliath book.

 A longtime reporter who specializes in outsiders and underdogs, Macy has won more than a dozen national journalism awards, including a Nieman Fellowship for Journalism at Harvard in 2010.
 Among the marginalized groups she has chronicled for newspapers and magazines are Hispanic immigrants, African refugees, caregivers for the elderly, veterans with PTSD and displaced factory workers.